vhscom/after-dark/README.md

 Run the [Upgrade Script](https://vhs.codeberg.page/after-dark/feature/upgrade-script/) to check for updates and upgrade to the latest version.

+### Verification

+Run the [Release Validator](https://vhs.codeberg.page/after-dark/validate/) to verify your running a PGP-signed release.

 ## License

 Copyright (C) 2016–2018 VHS <vhsdev@tutanota.com>